goatrocks/-ma-vax-scrape/README.md

 run `python scrape.py`

-it will send you an sms
+it will send you an sms if it finds any slots. be fast, have your info saved in autofill using one of those advanced autofill plugins